White-tailed eagle: Nesting failures and longevity

-Known natural predators of white-tailed eagle eggs and nestlings include red foxes, martens and bears, especially if nesting in overly accessible rock formations, while wild boars have been recorded eating eggs and nestlings that’ve fallen out of the nest too early.
-Avian predation, overall a seemingly rare occurrence, of white-tailed eagle eggs and nestlings have been reported as crows, common ravens and western marsh harriers, which are likely to succeed in cases where nest attendance is low or if successful in driving away the parents via fierce mobbing.
+Known natural predators of white-tailed eagle eggs and nestlings include red foxes, martens and bears, especially if nesting in overly accessible rock formations, while wild boars have been recorded eating eggs and nestlings that have fallen out of the nest too early.
+Avian predation, overall a seemingly rare occurrence, of white-tailed eagle eggs and nestlings have been reported as crows, common ravens, and western marsh harriers, which are likely to succeed in cases where nest attendance is low or if successful in driving away the parents via fierce mobbing.
 Furthermore, Eurasian eagle owls have been reported to prey upon "fairly large" nestlings of white-tailed eagle in nighttime ambushes.
-Many juveniles do not survive their first year post-independence.
-In the 1970s, an average of 56% banded first-year white-tailed eagles in Norway, Sweden and Greenland were found dead, most often having been shot.
+Many juveniles do not survive their first years post-independence, but the number significantly increases when well-protected.
+In the 1970s, an average of 56% ringed first-year white-tailed eagles in Norway, Sweden and Greenland were found dead, most often having been shot.
+Following better protection in the Nordic countries and other regions, studies point to a considerably higher survival once fledged.
+For example, in Norway and Finland, studies showed that, in the 1990s, about 80% or more survived their first two years.
 In eastern Germany, of 194 white-tailed eagles found dead between 1946 and 1972, of those where cause of death could be determined, 39% had been shot, accidents (especially powerlines) accounted for 6%, territorial disputes 7.5% and conservatively 13% were from poisoning.
 It is estimated that the survival of those that reach adulthood at 70%.

-Another estimate of average lifespan for those who reach adulthood is just over 12 years.
-Widely reported individuals have been found to live for 25 years or more, Another estimate of mean lifespan (presumably without persecution) is 21 years.
-At one point, the oldest banded white-tailed eagle known in the wild known lived for 27 years.
-However, a wild eagle of the species was subsequently recorded to life for 33.1 years.
-White-tailed eagles in captivity have lived for more than 40 years, though their exactly captive longevity record is not known.
+The average lifespan has often been based on estimates rather than hard data but varies considerably depending on protection from human persecution.
+In 1968, it was estimated that the average lifespan for those who reach adulthood was just over 12 years.
+Another, more recent estimate of mean lifespan (presumably without persecution) is 21 years.
+White-tailed eagles in captivity have lived for more than 40 years, though the exact captive longevity record is not known.
 A male white-tailed eagle that was ringed as a chick on the Isle of Skye in 1994, was recorded on the Isle of Mull in early 2022 at the advanced age of 28 years old.
 His mate, a female white-tailed eagle that hatched in 1992 on Mull, will now be 30 years old although her identity has not been confirmed.
+Comprehensive ringing records from Germany since the 1980s have shown that a typical wild lifespan is up to about 30 years, exceptionally up to about 35.
+The oldest known is a female that was ringed as a chick in northern Germany in 1985 and has been part a highly successful breeding pair in southern Denmark since at least 2006.
+She still paired with the same male at the same location in 2022 and they also fledged a young that year; at 37 years old, she is showing some signs of her age in both colour and feathering.